JHR1986/johnhenryroche-ms4-youngirishartists/README.md

         EMAIL_HOST_PASSWORD = os.environ.get('EMAIL_HOST_PASS')
         DEFAULT_FROM_EMAIL = os.environ.get('DEFAULT_FROM_EMAIL')
 ```
+- Your email functionality has now been set up.

 ## Testing

 - Testing information for this project can be found in the separate Testing File [here](testing.md).